second-slip/birder-server/README.md

 # Birder
-Birder is a social network platform for logging, sharing and analysing bird observations.
+Birder is a social network-style platform for logging, sharing and analysing bird observations.
 Ultimately, the aim is to feed an algorithm which will help with bird identification.

 ### Technical information